zju3dv/NeuralRecon/DEMO.md

 Be sure to move around your device frequently during capture to get more views with covisibility on the same place.

 ## Step 2: Run the demo
 After [retrieving the captured data](https://github.com/Varvrar/ios_logger#get-saved-datasets) and transfer it to a GPU-enabled machine, you are good to proceed.
+Notice that it's a good idea to start with the [example data](https://drive.google.com/file/d/1i7yDY-oautHgwrDPUrB7BuZytiIYhxfY/view?usp=sharing) to make sure the environment for NeuralRecon is correctly configured.

 1. Change the data path in [demo.yaml](config/demo.yaml).
 2. Optionally, you can enable the `VIS_INCREMENTAL` flag to get a real-time visualization during reconstruction if you are on a local machine. `SAVE_INCREMENTAL` saves the incremental meshes at each step.